 The Suitcase Kid

-- Predicting what might happen from details stated and implied
+- Making Predictions (what might happen from details stated and implied)

 - Exploring characterisation

-- Exploring key themes - loneliness, loss, coping with a ‘blended’ family, childhood
+- Discussing key themes - loneliness, loss, coping with a ‘blended’ family, childhood

-- Discussion of events, characters and themes - using decision alley, role play and drama techniques
+- Use of decision alley, role play and drama techniques

 - Writing in the 1st, 2nd and 3rd person

-- Opportunities for a range of writing: letter writing; descriptive writing; explanations; diary writing; instructions; Haiku poetry; recounts; persuasive writing.
+- Opportunities to develop a range of writing skills: letter writing; descriptive writing; explanations; diary writing; instructions; Haiku poetry; recounts; persuasive writing.

-- Specific teaching of Grammar and Punctuation in line with the Primary English Curriculum 2014: verbs; vocabulary development; use of bullet points; relative clauses in complex sentences; sentence types: statement, command, exclamation; question tags; hyphens to avoid ambiguity.
-Teachers will identify further opportunities which should be tailored to pupil’s needs.
+- Specific teaching of Grammar and Punctuation in line with the National Curriculum: verbs; vocabulary development; use of bullet points; relative clauses in complex sentences; sentence types: statement, command, exclamation; question tags; hyphens to avoid ambiguity.
+Teachers will identify further opportunities which should be tailored to students’ needs.

 - Cross curricular - science (Space; Healthy eating), D.T. (origami and model boats) PSHE (Home life; Healthy eating (Change4Life); Fiends and siblings; Stepfamilies; Career choices; Childline)